krschroeder/baseframe_js/readme.md

 Styles are located in the `src/assets/scss/` directory, and all can be grabbed that way and added on in.
 The SCSS is minimal and generic to do what you want with it.

-## Plugin Names and What They Do. ##
+## Available Plugins ##

 ### Accessible Menu ###
 Adds tabbing, allows the use of arrows for toggling around the navigation, which is configurable depending on the menu design.
-Also adds functionality so the use of the escape key to go up a level.<br>
+Also adds functionality so the use of the escape key to close a menu dropdown.<br>
 __[View Accessible Menu](#accessible-menu-plugin)__

 ### Collapse ###
 It's for toggling collapsible sections.
-Can be used like an accordion and etc.<br>
+Can be used for an accordion and more.<br>
 __[View Collapse](#collapse-plugin)__

 ### Lazy Load ###
-Load background images and images lazily once they appear in the viewport.
-Also, run custom functions, by hooking into callbacks as well to hook into elements appearing (or disappearing) as well.
+Run functions as they enter and exit the viewport.
+Also, by default this loads backgrounds and images a before appear in the viewport--not when the first pixel enters in with the 'loading' attribute.
 This plugin uses `window.IntersectionObserver` API underneath the hood.<br>
 __[View Lazy Load](#plugin-lazy-load)__

 ### Modal ###
 A modal, that will give you flexibility to do various things.
-Nice bit of flexibility do things like image carousels, confirm prompts, alerts and such with just a little configuration and CSS styling.<br>
+Features a focus-trap to ensure the focus of the keyboard cannot leave the modal, for ADA.
+It features a nice amount of flexibility with configurable options to do things like: confirm prompts, alerts, carousels (with additional scripting) and more.<br>
 __[View Modal](#modal-plugin)__

 ### Navigation Desktop ###